__________________________________________________________________

 same.
 There is also a racial memory in the soul.
 Everybody on earth wants to

-or a legend of the past but this story is in the Biblical record of creation.
+or a legend of the past, but this story is in the Biblical creation account.
+It was

 written as a true report from the viewpoint of an outside observer and given to